 - 1. There should be a designated coordinator at both ends of the transport; this is essential.
 The role of the coordinator is to: - Organize timing, number, and types of animals being transported - Evaluate any health or behavior considerations - Maintain good communication between the agencies - Timely provide DIMC with the required paperwork - 2.
-Source and destination agencies should establish a solid working relationship, both for philosophical alignment and ongoing communication.
+Source and destination agencies should establish a solid working relationship.
 The agencies should have general agreement about the types of medical and behavioral evaluations that are important to each organization. - 3.
+The relationship between source and destination organizations is a collaboration meant to have a positive impact on the communities of both agencies and the animals short term and long term. - 4.
 Regulations for companion animal transport are always subject to change.
 Each participating group must comply with their own local, state or federal statutes that may apply to that individual organization.